ib99/ASUS-ROG-Flow-Z13-2025-Linux-Guide-Omarchy-CachyOS-Kernel/README.md

 ---

-## Phase 1: The Engine (Kernel & Drivers)
+## Phase 1: Kernel & Drivers
-We replace the generic kernel with CachyOS and install the ASUS control stack.
+We replace the generic kernel with CachyOS and install the ASUS control stack using a specific sequence to avoid repository conflicts.
 1. Install CachyOS Repositories

     Install the CachyOS Repo Helper